Vaier

 for homelab developers.

-Vaier wires together WireGuard, Traefik, Authelia, and AWS Route53 into a single web UI.
+Vaier wires together WireGuard, Traefik, Google or GitHub sign-in (via oauth2-proxy), and AWS Route53 into a single web UI.
 Add a Docker container on any VPN peer, pick a subdomain — Vaier handles DNS, reverse proxy, and HTTPS automatically.

 Get started View on GitHub